angeloty/event-driven-sample-app/README.md

   - Response pagination
   - Request validation
   - Unit testing with Jest should be demonstrated (code coverage does not need to be 100%, just enough to show understanding)

-# Submission

-The source code for the photo sharing API should be shared with the team at 10KC once it is completed.